Iyedderar/simple_shell/README.md

 8 task : Simple shell 0.2 +
 9 task : handle arguments for the built-in exit
 Usage: exit status, where status is an integer used to exit the shell

+10 task : mplement the setenv and unsetenv builtin commands

+setenv
+Initialize a new environment variable, or modify an existing one Command syntax: setenv VARIABLE VALUE
+Should print something on stderr on failure unsetenv
+Remove an environment variable
+Command syntax: unsetenv VARIABLE
+Should print something on stderr on failure